HHQC-report/Quantum_Walk/Quantum walk summary.md

-<a id="classicalrandomwal k" />classical random walk
+<a id="classicalrandomwalk" />classical random walk

-a random walk is a mathematical object, known as a stochastic or random process, that describes a path that consists of a succession of random steps on some mathematical space such as the integers.
+A random walk is a mathematical object, known as a stochastic or random process, that describes a path that consists of a succession of random steps on some mathematical space such as the integers.